gitsindonesia/ui-component/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to GITS UI!
+Thank you to all the people who have already contributed to Morpheme UI!